-Here are 15 tiny studio apartment ideas that are brought to you to optimize the given space and create a compact, cutting-edge accommodation that has all facilities.
+Here are 15 tiny studio apartment ideas brought to you to optimize the given space and create a compact, cutting-edge accommodation with all facilities.

 1. Elevate Your Bed

-These lofterbeds can further be designed according to the needs.
-For e.g., instead of building storage, you can choose to build a study area beneath the lofted bed.
+These lofter beds can further be designed according to the needs.
+E.g., instead of building storage, you can build a study area beneath the lofted bed.
 By doing this, you get the benefit of using your vertical area for creating a bookshelf or TV unit.

-Another option when it comes to utilizing the bed area is to get bed risers under the bed for storing extra bags and books.
+Another option for utilizing the bed area is to get bed risers under the bed for storing extra bags and books.
 You get almost 6 to 8 inches of additional space under your bed for storage.
 This bed hack leaves you behind with enough room for a kitchen and living area.

 2. Utilizing the Area Vertically